-Each student must pass a dosage calculation proficiency examination before beginning clinical.
-Passing is 100%.
-The test grade is NOT computed into the course grade.
-This test will be given before the beginning of the clinical rotation.
-Two retests will be given on the student's own time.
-If the student is still unsuccessful, the student will receive a course failure.
+Each student must score 100% on a dosage calculation proficiency examination prior to the start of the clinical rotation.
+The test grade is not computed into the course grade.
+The test will be given at the beginning of the semester.
+Two re-tests will be given outside of class time.
+Three unsuccessful attempts at the test will result in course failure